rikunert/rikunert.github.io/_posts/2017-05-11-star-trek-movies-ratings.md

 ![alt text](https://github.com/rikunert/Star_Trek_ratings/raw/master/Star_Trek_movie_ratings_dates_interim5.png "Interim figure")

-Finally, the figure dimensions are not optimalised for social media like twitter.
+Finally, the figure dimensions are not optimised for social media like twitter.
 And the margins are simply too big.
 The last statements deal with these problems
 ```python
 fig = plt.gcf()  # get current figure to show it